OpenModelica/OpenModelica/usersguide-sphinx/source/omnotebook.rst

-A more advanced electronic notebook tool, also supporting mathematical typesetting and many other facilities, is provided by Mathematica notebooks in the MathModelica environment, see Figure 4 -25.
+A more advanced electronic notebook tool, also supporting mathematical typesetting and many other facilities, is provided by Mathematica notebooks in the MathModelica environment, see :numref:`mathematica-notebooks`.

+.. figure :: media/mathematica-notebooks.*
+  :name: mathematica-notebooks

-Figure 425. **Examples of Mathematica notebooks in the MathModelica modeling and simulation environment.**
+  Examples of Mathematica notebooks in the MathModelica modeling and simulation environment.

 Traditional documents, e.g. books and reports, essentially always have a hierarchical structure.
 They are divided into sections, subsections,